 With the latest Call of Duty title running the rumour mill currently, it looks like Call of Duty Warzone will be joining in on the action.

-It is the time of year in which the new Call of Duty is the headline of the rumour mill.
-This year it is no different, with the supposed title being Call of Duty WW2: Vanguard.
+It is the time of year in which the new Call of Duty is the headline of the rumor mill.
+This year it is no different, with the supposed title being Call of Duty World War 2 Vanguard.
 What is certain is that Sledgehammer Games will be the developer on the latest title.

 New Warzone map leaked to be in World War 2 setting